• Facebook

 Yes, you could use yellow split peas in place of green split peas to make split pea soup.

-Yellow lentils and yellow split peas are two different types of legumes, but are often used interchangeably in recipes.
+Peas and lentils are different varieties of legumes.
+However, even though yellow lentils and yellow split peas are two different types of legumes they are often used interchangeably in recipes.
 Yellow split peas usually need to cook slightly longer (10+ minutes) than yellow lentils.

 When cooked, split peas break down quickly and don't hold their shape so they are mainly used in soup and stew recipes.